Last Updated on July 24, 2024 by Happily Ever Park Hoppers

 - Individual Lightning Lane prices will be listed day of on the My Disney Experience app on the “Tip Board” .

-- If you wish to purchase Disney Genie+, know that you wont be able to pay for Disney Genie+ until the day of as early as 12am.
+- If you wish to purchase Disney Genie+, know that you won’t be able to pay for Disney Genie+ until the day of as early as 12am.

-- Either stay up until midnight and purchase or get up a little before 7am and purchase Genie+
+- Either stay up until midnight and purchase or get up a little before 7am and purchase Genie+ (I recommend setting your alarm for 6-6:30am, get up and pay for it then).

 Subscribe and stay up to date on all things Disney